uixPhuke/javascript-menu/Coding question/Modal Dialog and Timer/README.md

 }
 ```

+The overlay is the **full-screen layer behind the popup**.

 ### `position: fixed`

-The overlay is positioned relative to the browser viewport.
+Keeps it positioned relative to the browser viewport.

 ### `inset: 0`

-This is shorthand for:
+Shorthand for:

 ``` css
 top: 0;